instantlinux/docker-tools/ansible/README.md

 * Add any ssh public keys for your user(s) into files/keys/ssh_public_keys, with file names <user>-<keyname>.pub; these will be added to ~<user>/.ssh/authorized_keys.
+* Make sure your .kube/config default context specifies the namespace where you want to deploy resources.

 This includes a Makefile with the following targets, to be run in the following (approximate) order for kubernetes (see detailed readme in k8s